 However, recent data breaches and illicit user gathering scandals (such as Equifax Leak or still ongoing Cambridge Analytica scandal) raised the awareness on the subject considerably up to the point it became painfully obvious that current legislation simply can’t handle such problems.

 To put it bluntly, 1995’s Data Protection Directive was absolutely inadequate for the current state of things and it was like that for a long time.
 In fact, DPD was way past its selling date by the early 2000’s - it was in dire need of either significant update or complete replacement.
-Years of pretending that nothing is happening combined with the blatant ignoring of taking action on the burning issue resulted in awkward playing catch-up with the reality.
+Years of pretending that nothing is happening combined with the blatant ignoring of taking action on the burning issue resulted in awkward playing catch-up with reality.

-Back in January of 2012, the European Commision had announced their intentions to substantially update data protection policies across the European Union.
+Back in January of 2012, the European Commission had announced their intentions to substantially update data protection policies across the European Union.
 GDPR was designed as the centerpiece of the reform.
 It took four years to get it right and finally in April 2016 it was adopted with a two-year period of transition and preparation for its coming into effect this May.

-While GDPR is far from the best solution - it is already something and it is “better late than never” kind of situation.
+While GDPR is far from the best solution - it is already something and it is a “better late than never” kind of situation.
 At least now we have something.
 The timing couldn’t have been any better because of increased awareness of the importance of privacy and security.

 It is a big achievement considering the turbulent history of previous attempts of developing privacy regulations and absolute uncertainty with the future of privacy on the internet.